hashneo/vault-plugin-host/README.md

 This allows plugins to run in isolation without requiring a full Vault installation.

-## License

-Copyright (c) 2025 Steven Taylor
+Copyright 2025 vault-plugin-host Authors

-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: Apache-2.0

 See [LICENSE](LICENSE) file for details.